Prittlewell: Medieval

-At the time of the Domesday Book in 1086, the two manors in the area that is now Prittlewell were Prittlewell and Milton, the former owned by Swein of Essex and the latter by the Priory of Holy Trinity, Canterbury (now Canterbury Cathedral).
+The Domesday Book of 1086 recorded two manors in the area: Prittewella and Mildenaina (Milton), the former owned by Swein of Essex and the latter by the Priory of Holy Trinity, Canterbury (now Canterbury Cathedral).

 In the 12th century, Robert de Essex, also known as Robert FitzSwein, founded Prittlewell Priory as a cell of the Cluniac Priory of St Pancras, Lewes.
 The foundation charter included the manor and church of Prittlewell.

+Prittlewell became a parish, covering the two manors of Prittlewell and Milton.
+There is some evidence that the parish may have originally been larger, with the churches at Eastwood, Sutton and South Shoebury all known to have once been chapels of ease to Prittlewell.

-At this time, the lands of the priory extended to the seafront.
-Due to this, when a fishing settlement was set up two miles (3 km) south of the priory in the 14th century, it was still regarded as part of Prittlewell and as such was named Stratende, Sowthende or South-End.
+The parish and the lands of the priory extended south from the Prittlewell village to the seafront.
+Due to this, when a fishing settlement was set up 2 mi south of the priory in the 14th century, it was still regarded as part of Prittlewell and as such was named Stratende, Sowthende or South-End.
 From this settlement, the modern town of Southend-on-Sea grew.
-Over a period of around two hundred years, the Parish Church, St. Mary's, was substantially enlarged, reaching its present size with the addition of its tower in the mid-15th century.
+Over a period of around 200 years, Prittlewell's parish church, dedicated to St Mary, was substantially enlarged, reaching its present size with the addition of its tower in the mid-15th century.
 At the time of the Tudor Dissolution of the Monasteries by Henry VIII, the priory, which had by this time developed into a sprawling complex, was closed and the lands seized by the crown.